kylevogt/proxmox-setup/README.md

 I did not bother to override the header for sent emails.
 Proxmox seems to have improved how the header is set since that guide/video.

+## Host Backups
+Instructions on automatically taking backups of host configurations was detailed in `host_recovery.md`

 ## Datacenter Configurations

 ### Connect SMB drive for backups, etc